Countdown to Final Crisis: Monarch, the Monitors, and Superman-Prime

-After Duela Dent's murder, one of the Monitors consults the Source Wall to learn the cause of the rising tension in the Multiverse.
+After Duela Dent's murder, one of the Monitors consults the Source Wall to learn the cause of the rising tension in the multiverse.
 The Wall reveals that the "Great Disaster" is the cause of the rising tension and that Ray Palmer is the solution to stopping it.
-At their headquarters, the Monitors discuss their goal of protecting the Multiverse from individuals who cross between worlds.
+At their headquarters, the Monitors discuss their goal of protecting the multiverse from individuals who cross between worlds.
 They vote to decide the fates of Donna Troy, Jason Todd, and Kyle Rayner, and the decision is made to purge them as anomalies.
-The Monitors dispatch a Forerunner named Viza Aziv to kill Jason Todd and Donna Troy.
-After beating Jason, Forerunner fights Donna.
-The encounter is interrupted by one of the Monitors.
-Created by the Monitors, Forerunner cannot harm them.
-Having failed in her mission, Forerunner goes into self-imposed exile.
-Monarch (Nathaniel Adam) witnesses the defeat of the Forerunner.
-Monarch takes the Forerunner to the Bleed, and recruits her into his army after revealing to her that her people on Earth-34 have been exterminated by Dark Angel at the Monitors' behest.

 Monarch and Forerunner approach the Justice League Axis of Earth-10, the Crime Society of Earth-3, and the Extremists of Earth-8 and offers them membership in his army.
 The Extremists refuse and attack him, but he easily overwhelms them, and captures the "Challengers from Beyond".
-The Monitors believe Monarch's goal is to cause a war across the Multiverse, resulting in another Crisis that would make him the absolute Monarch of a singular reality.
+The Monitors believe Monarch's goal is to cause a war across the multiverse, resulting in another Crisis that would make him the absolute Monarch of a singular reality.
 Monarch places Lord Havok in charge of his starfleet; Havok deals a crippling blows to the Dominators of New Earth.

 The Monitors agree to eliminate "Bob," the Monitor of New Earth who befriended Jason and Donna.
 Earth-15's Monitor watches as Donna and Jason leave his Earth, and predicts that when they arrive on the Earth of his overzealous brother, they will be terminated.
 The overzealous Monitor, who oversees Earth-8, attacks them when they arrive on Earth-8, but succeeds only in killing the Jokester of Earth-3.
-The Monitor from Earth-8 rallies the others to his cause, listing the threats of Monarch's armies, the deaths of the New Gods, the manipulation of Jimmy Olsen, the virus infecting Karate Kid, and the possibility that a single individual is behind it all as evidence.
-With the help of a female Monitor named Doctrine, he convinces the others that they must go to war in order to save billions of lives that would otherwise be lost.
+The Monitor from Earth-8 convinces the others that they must go to war in order to save billions of lives that would otherwise be lost.